 Generally, lease arrangements include both lease and non-lease components.
 The lease component relates to the customer's right-to-use the equipment over the lease term.
 The non-lease components relate to (1) distinct services, such as SaaS and maintenance, (2) any add-on accessories, and (3) professional services, including installation, training, and event.
 Professional services are included in license fees and other revenue, as described below, and add-on accessories are included in product revenue.
 Because the equipment, SaaS, and maintenance components of a subscription arrangement are recognized as revenue over the same time period and in the same pattern, the Company elected the practical expedient to aggregate non-lease components with the associated lease component and account for the combined component as an operating lease for all underlying asset classes.
 In the evaluation of whether the lease component (equipment) or the non-lease components associated with the lease component (SaaS and maintenance) is the predominant component, the Company determined that the lease component is predominant as we believe the customer would ascribe more value to the use of the security equipment than that of the SaaS and maintenance services.
-Therefore, the Company accounts for the consolidated statements of operations and comprehensive loss.
+Therefore, the Company accounts for the combined lease component under ASC 842.
+The equipment lease and SaaS/maintenance performance obligations are classified as a single category of subscription revenue in the consolidated statements of operations and comprehensive loss.
 The professional services represent distinct services provided to customers.
 These activities are considered separate performance obligations to the customer and therefore are considered non-lease components.
 As professional services are generally performed prior to lease commencement, the timing and pattern of transfer for these services differ from that of the lease component and are not eligible to be combined.